-SPA 101 First-year Spanish I4 unitsIntroduction to the basic structure and function of modern Spanish, covering the basic sound system, grammatical structures, basic vocabulary/expressions, and writing.
+SPA 101 First-year Spanish I 4 units Introduction to the basic structure and function of modern Spanish, covering the basic sound system, grammatical structures, basic vocabulary/expressions, and writing.
 Important cultural aspects of the language are also discussed.

-SPA 102 First-year Spanish II 4 units

-Continuing development of the fundamental aspects of modern Spanish as in SPA 101 with more emphasis on vocabulary/expressions and grammatical structures.
+SPA 102 First-year Spanish II 4 unit Continuing development of the fundamental aspects of modern Spanish as in SPA 101 with more emphasis on vocabulary/expressions and grammatical structures.
 Prerequisite: SPA 101 or Instructor Consent.